IRAQ – The Trip

 BABYLON

-Ancient city of Babylon WHS.
+The Ancient City of Babylon WHS.
 Babylon was the ancient city where some of the most influential empires of the ancient world ruled.
 It was the capital of the Babylonian Empire and it was considered to be a center of commerce, art, and learning.
 It is estimated to have been the largest early city in the world, perhaps the first to reach a population above 200,000.

 Presently it is an archeological site 1054.3 hectares in size with several thousand residents and a few villages 85 km south of Baghdad.
 The ancient city is built along both banks of the Euphrates river, had steep embankments to contain the river’s seasonal floods.
 Originally, the river roughly bisected the city, but the course of the river has since shifted so that most of the remains of the former western part of the city are now inundated.
 Only about 10% of the ancient city has been excavated.